 The team ended up using liquid petroleum gas (LPG) for the lightsaber.
 The LPG is mixed in with oxygen to make a plasma beam through a physical phenomenon called laminar flow in which liquids are allowed to flow smoothly.
 The lightsaber’s nozzle was purchased from an outside source.
 However, the casing and design were both done in-house.

 Hobson points out that lightsabers without backpacks are currently not realistic since they would require D-size batteries to put forth power greater than those of a nuclear power plant.
 As such, Star Wars fans will now have to be content with Hobson’s lightsaber, which is the closest anyone has ever come to realizing the movie version.

 As an added bonus, Hobson’s lightsaber can even change colors.
 By adding strontium chloride, the beam becomes red.
 Similarly, boric acid gives a green color and sodium chloride turns the plasma blue.
 The lightsaber costs about US$4000.
 In addition to the lightsaber, Hobson has also created Captain America’s shield, Wolverine’s claws, and the thermal imaging helmet from the Predator series of films.

 Top sci-fi movie weapons

-While the lightsaber is the most popular weapon from movies, there are numerous other weapons from films that have captured the attention of film fanatics.
+While the lightsaber is the most popular weapon in movies, there are numerous other weapons from films that have captured the attention of film fanatics.
 Here are three such weapons.

-Sonic gun: In the 2002 Steven Spielberg movie Minority Report, police officers use sonic guns as their weapon.
+In the 2002 Steven Spielberg movie Minority Report, police officers use sonic guns as their weapons.
 The gun basically shoots a sonic pulse toward a target, the force of which sends the target flying back some distance.
 Though the sonic pulse itself will not harm the target, the person can end up severely injured if they hit walls or other objects.